keikai/dev-ref/readme.md

 1. check the latest freshly version at [evaluation repo](https://mavensync.zkoss.org/eval/io/keikai/keikai-ex/)
 2. change the keikai version in `pom.xml`
 3. run the project according to [How to Run This Project](#How-to-Run-This-Project)

+# Naming Convention
+We create the folder and file names according to the section name of Developer Reference.
+So that you can easily identify a section and its corresponding example zul.

 # Related resources.
 Welcome to check them out:
 ## [Website](https://keikai.io)